oscarychen/deep-dive-drf-model-serializer-relations/readme.md

 Now, you may have noticed that the 'vehicle_set' attribute from the serializer is not being handled, because we have initialized this field as a read-only field, therefore the data is stripped by the `ModelSerializer.to_internal_value()` method.
-This would be based on the specific API design decision.
+This would be based on the specific API design requirements.

 Similar to the handling of creation, we may be asked to handle updating of the related model as well, it can be done in very similar fashion by overwriting the `.update()` method: